alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 Normally, I like to relax and be off my feet before a race.
 But this was Chicago and we weren't wasting it.
 So we walked, explored, and did touristy things the whole day.

 The highlight for me was the [Chicago Architecture Boat Tour][2].
 Basically, you cruise along the Chicago River while a docent talks about the city's architecture, history, and current urban planning.
-Our guide was super knowledgable and made the experience fun, yet informative at the same time.
+Our guide was very knowledgeable and made the experience fun, yet informative at the same time.

 The views from the boat were spectacular.
 My favorite was a building currently under construction.
 There was limited room at this location for a standard-sized building, so the architect designed the base to fit along the waterfront and simply expanded the upper levels.
 Ingenious.